KillaW0lf04/OpenCL-Testing/README.md

 This code was tested using an Nvidia graphics card (GT555m) on a 64bit linux Machine with the latest Nvidia 331 drivers.

-For those of you who are having difficulty setting up OpenCL on linux with optimus enabled graphics cards, see [this post on stack overflow](http://stackoverflow.com/questions/20335579/error-clgetplatformids-1001-when-running-opencl-code-linux/) which should cover all the problems you had (which I had to deal with too).
+For those of you who are having difficulty setting up OpenCL on linux with optimus enabled graphics cards, see [this post on stack overflow](http://stackoverflow.com/questions/20335579/error-clgetplatformids-1001-when-running-opencl-code-linux/) which should cover all the problems you have (which I had to deal with too).
+Feel free to comment on the post if you are still having trouble getting it to work.

 Compiling
 ---------